 Michigan Farm Bureau (MFB) is asking members to urge the state’s Agriculture and Rural Development Commission to protect the Right to Farm by voting to remove zoning references from the Generally Accepted Agricultural and Management Practices (GAAMPs) on site selection.

 You can help by texting the phrase “MI RTF” to the number “52886” and follow the instructions provided to show your support to the five-member commission.
+You may also click here to complete the comments through your browser.

 The Commission is expected to vote on all proposed GAAMPs changes, including removal of zoning references, in early 2019 after reviewing input from the public comment period that ended in October.